procoude/limesurvey-plugin-pushboost/README.md

 ## License

 This plugin is licenced under the GPL 2.0.
-The LimeSurvey Logo ista registered trademarks of LimeSurvey GmbH, Hamburg, Germany.
+The LimeSurvey Logo is a registered trademarks of LimeSurvey GmbH, Hamburg, Germany.